KTH-Nek5000/UQit/paper/paper.md

 # Acknowledgments
 This work has been supported by the EXCELLERAT project which has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 823691.
-Also, financial support by the Linn&#233; FLOW Centre at KTH for SR is gratefully acknowledged.
+The financial support by the Linn&#233; FLOW Centre at KTH for SR is gratefully acknowledged.
+PS acknowledges financial support by the Knut and Alice Wallenberg Foundation as part of the Wallenberg Academy Fellow programme.

 # References